 Shows before films

-Before some film screenings, there are live shows hosted by the Heavens of Copernicus presenters.
+Before some film screenings, there are live shows hosted by the planetarium presenters.
 Please note that some shows are held only before particular films.

 “Frank the Hare and Stellar Adventure“

 Presenters take our little audience into the woods, where they seek animals that are hiding among the trees.
 Children meet a family of hedgehogs, a lynx, an owl and a deer.
 And when the night falls, it turns out that the animals can also be found in the sky, disguised as constellations.

 The show lasts 20 minutes and is presented live by the planetarium staff.